cesinco/octordle-results/README.md

 # sedecordle-results

-Similar to the solution for the octordle game above, we can extend something similar to the [sedecord game](https://sedecordlegame.org/)
+Similar to the solution for the octordle game above, we can extend something similar to the [sedecordle game](https://sedecordlegame.org/)

 The results are normally displayed in a simple grid, something like: